 To subscribe, write to Michael at firstname.lastname@example.org

-The last two month's editions of the newsletter can be view on the W&M's Solo Newsletter website.
+Recent editions of the newsletter can be viewed on the W&M's Solo Newsletter website.

 A story from an expat family who lives in Solo